jehy/strict-array-sort/README.md

 ## Warning

-This module rewrites `Array.sort` prototype to add check for comparator.
+This module overrides `Array.sort` prototype to add check for comparator.

-It is pretty dangerous and should not be used in production code.
+It is pretty dangerous and probably should not be used in production code.